Lizdev-05/lizdev-collection/README.md

 - Enter this url: [https://github.com/Lizdev-05/lizdev-collection](https://github.com/Lizdev-05/lizdev-collection) in your web browser.
 - Once opened navigate to the top left level of the project a green code download button will be visible on the righthand side.
-- Select download Zip option from drop down menu.
+- Select the download Zip option from the drop-down menu.
-- Once the download is complete you will be able to access my project locally .
+- Once the download is complete you will be able to access my project locally.

 ### Install